haileyhoffman/Basketball-Analytics/README.md

 # Basketball-Analytics
-Analysis of the chemistry between various groups of players on Drake University's men's basketball team
+An analysis of the chemistry between various groups of players on Drake University's men's basketball team.